Canadian Dietetic Registration Exam (CDRE)

 The Canadian Dietetic Registration Examination (CDRE) is a national examination that tests the necessary knowledge, skill, attitude and judgment required to competently practice dietetics.
 The CDRE is a requirement for registration in all provinces except Quebec.

-Only applicants who have met the requirements for registration and have been approved to the Temporary Register of the College are eligible to register for the CDRE.
+Only applicants who have met the requirements for registration and have been approved to the Temporary Register of the College are eligible to schedule for the next sitting of the CDRE.
 For information on Requirements for Registration, click here.
 For information on applying to the College, click here.

 The CDRE is a four-hour computer-based multiple-choice examination offered twice a year.
-The CDRE is offered in Edmonton, Calgary and other testing centres across Canada.
+The CDRE is offered in testing centres across Canada.
 Testing centre locations are subject to change.
+To view a list of the testing centres, click here.

 The CDRE is offered over a six-day period in May and November each year.
 The next sittings of the CDRE are: